 Once again Moe was right on.
-While we align our toe line to the target and square the club face, the body is actually open to the target.
-We often call this “square” but in reality, other than the club face being perpendicular to the intended target, nothing of the body is actually parallel to the target line.
+While we align our toe line to the target and square the clubface, the body is open to the goal.
+We often call this “square” but in reality, other than the club face being perpendicular to the intended target, nothing of the body is parallel to the target line.

-2. No surprise here but the backswing is actually two parts.
+- No surprise here but the backswing is two parts.

 3. Inside the SPS is a breakthrough concept.
-Feel is real.
+Think is real.

 Moe called his golf swing ‘The Feeling of Greatness” for a reason.
 It’s all about feel.
-This became more evident with our best selling DVD for 2017 – Inside the Single Plane Swing.
-Subtitled “Feel your Swing”, SPS students have been raving about the latest instruction insights.
-Based on the concept of standing inside Moe Norman’s body while he moved and feeling what he felt, the Inside the SPS DVD allows you to focus on the sensations of motion.
-The instruction is a “first” of it’s kind and proving to be one of the greatest of all time.
+This became more evident with our bestselling DVD for 2017 – Inside the Single Plane Swing.
+Subtitled “Feel your Swing,” SPS students have been raving about the latest instruction insights.
+Based on the concept of standing inside Moe Norman’s body while he moved and felt what he felt, the Inside the SPS DVD allows you to focus on the sensations of motion.
+The instruction is a “first” of its kind and proving to be one of the greatest of all time.

 4. Less is more.
 Shortening the backswing produces more rotation – go figure.

-Quantifiably, a shorter backswing actually improves the amount of rotation in the backswing to impact total.
-In other words, when you shorten the backswing rotation, you are able to rotate more at impact.
-Together – you are able to produce more total rotation.
+Quantifiably, a shorter backswing improves the amount of rotation in the backswing to impact total.
+In other words, when you shorten the backswing rotation, you can rotate more at impact.
+Together – you can produce complete rotation.

-Buy doing so his hands were able to lead and he produced more speed at the proper moment of his swing – impact.
+By doing so, his hands were able to lead, and he produced more speed at the proper moment of his swing – impact.